Azure Function HTTP Trigger

 Deploy An HTTP Trigger Azure Function from Visual Studio 2019

 You can deploy the HTTP trigger Azure function from Visual Studio 2019.
-You can check to Deploy an HTTP Trigger Azure Function from Visual Studio 2019 to Azure. you can check Deploying the Azure Function using Visual Studio 2019 section for the detailed steps.
+You can check to Deploy an HTTP Trigger Azure Function from Visual Studio 2019 to Azure.
+You can check Deploying the Azure Function using Visual Studio 2019 section for the detailed steps.

 Azure Function HTTP Trigger Route